FlurinLa/Flurin_BIO392/notes.md

 	- bioinformatic alignment algorhythms: difficulty in finding the right spot, as repeats allow multiple alignments. different solutions present (aim: align with high fidelity and low computational load)

+**paper: TRAL: tandem repeat annotation library**

+- Why should you use multiple tandem repeat detection algorithms to look for repeats in biological sequence?
+	- they do not yield the same results -> increase accuracy by combining

+- What different functionalities does TRAL provide?
+	- it does the whole evaluating-STRs-with-different-algorhithms for you